Credit Card: What It Is and How It Works

 Simple rule most beginners should remember

 If you pay your full statement balance on time, you are usually using the card the safest way possible.
-That is the basic habit that separates healthy credit use from expensive debt problems.
+That basic habit can help you avoid unnecessary interest while still building a credit history.

 Important credit card terms every beginner should know